 Planting Succulents In A Bowl (Even A Glass Bowl)

 Planting a succulent in a bowl is slightly more tricky than planting it in a proper plant pot.
 Most plant pots have drainage holes, which allow excess water to drain out of the bottom.
-Bowls don’t have drainage holes to let excess water out.
+Most bowls don’t have drainage holes to let excess water out.
 While some specially-made plant bowls do allow for drainage, most are just solid-bottom bowls.

 How To Care For A Succulent Glass Bowl Or Pottery Bowl

 Normally, I would discourage against planting anything in a container without drainage.
 It’s usually easier to drill a hole in a container than it is to deal with the consequences of not having proper drainage.
 Succulents, however, have such low water requirements that you can get away with using a bowl IF you use high-quality potting soil and don’t over-water the plants.
 The lack of a drainage hole also prevents water stains on your table!

 Some bowls without drainage holes, such as the concrete bowl pictured above, do allow a tiny bit of drainage because the bowl material is slightly porous.
 Concrete, unglazed pottery bowls, and terra cotta (Terra-Cotta Clay Pots) will allow a touch of water through the walls.
 These are good choices for indoor succulent gardens

 Glass and plastic bowls are non-porous and will not allow water (or air) to pass through the walls.
 The most important part about how to plant succulents in glass containers is not to over water your succulent glass bowl!
 Succulent bowl health issues are generally related to overwatering rather than underwatering.
 Succulents have evolved to live with only tiny amounts of water!

 Watering Succulent Glass Bowl Gardens